Keeping pharmacy profile information up-to-date

 Opening hours

-See also: NHS website and DoS, both of which set out the opening hours of each pharmacy contractor.
+See also: NHS website and DoS, which both display each pharmacy’s opening hours.

 Ownership

-For information about regulatory matters and applications for ownership change, see: Market entry regulations.
+For guidance on regulatory matters and how to apply for an ownership change, see: Market entry regulations.

-Refer to: pharmacy change of circumstance guide/checklist and the ‘Regulator information‘, ‘Other portals and systems‘ sections of this webpage.
-The ownership information will need updating in multiple places.
+Refer to the pharmacy change of circumstance guide/checklist and the ‘Regulator information’ and ‘Other portals and systems’ sections of this page.
+Ownership details often need updating across multiple systems.

 Owner name of pharmacy

-For information about regulatory matters and applications for ownership change, see: Market entry regulations.
+For guidance on regulatory matters and ownership changes, see: Market entry regulations.

-Refer to: pharmacy change of circumstance guide/checklist and the ‘Regulator information‘, ‘Other portals and systems‘ sections of this webpage.
+Refer to the pharmacy change of circumstance guide/checklist and the ‘Regulator information’ and ‘Other portals and systems’ sections of this page.

 Phone number

-Your phone number may be stored with multi profiles.
+Your pharmacy’s phone number may appear across multiple profiles.

-The NHS ODS eDispensary data also picks up contact telephone number based on NHS data held by NHSBSA.
-To get this number updated, NHSBSA require confirmation from local NHS England / the authorised signatory (or PCSE if they are processing an application for you such as an ownership change application).
+The NHS ODS eDispensary data also includes your contact number, based on NHSBSA records.
+To update this, NHSBSA requires confirmation from your local NHS England team, an authorised signatory, or PCSE (if they’re handling an application such as an ownership change).

 Royal Mail directory

-Consider checking / updating the Royal Mail listing, if you notice your pharmacy is not listed, or is listed incorrectly.
+Check your Royal Mail listing if your pharmacy is missing or listed incorrectly.

-Having your address correctly listed within the Royal Mail will minimise the risk that you do not receive post which had been intended for you.
-Many organisations will treat the Royal Mail directory as the authoritative source for UK business addresses and postcodes.
+Ensuring your address is correctly listed helps avoid missed post.
+Many organisations treat the Royal Mail directory as the official source for UK business addresses and postcodes.

 Services